epfl-lasa/force_based_ds_modulation/README.md

 - -f _f_ : Specify the target force in contact in _N_

 WARNING !!!: The commands above should be executed without the apostrophes !!!!

+# Reaching, grasping and manipulation task

+TO DO